-Fast forward nearly two years to the 1864 Battle of Cold Harbor, where Lee’s army repulsed General Ulysses S. Grant’s troops in a devastating two-week action that cost a staggering loss of more than 17,000 lives.
+Fast forward nearly two years to the 1864 Battle of Cold Harbor, where Lee’s army repulsed General Ulysses S. Grant’s troops in a devastating two-week action that cost a staggering 17,000 casualties.

 12 Acres – Battles of Glendale, Malvern Hill, and First Deep Bottom

 The tract fronts on two historic roads, the Long Bridge Road and the Carter’s Mill Road, although the current route of the latter road is considerably farther east than it was during the Civil War.
 In fact, the western boundary of this parcel roughly approximates the course of the wartime Carter’s Mill Road.